javajawa/eorzeas-only-hope/README.md

 This bot collects and outputs the names of the famous Warriors of Light seen in Final Fantasy XIV.

-Currently only implemented as a Discord bot.

 Messages sent to it that seem to contain 'you're Eorzea's only hope' are parsed for character names that are added to the list.

 When a user types `!onlyhope` into a channel it can read, it responses with a randomly selected name, followed by ", you're Eorzea's only hope!".

+Currently implemented as a Discord bot that implements both functions, and a simple twitch both that only implements `!onlyhope`.

 Setting Up
 ----------